medic-plus/js-document-editor/README.md

 This package is hosted as a npm package and can be installed directly from official repository using:

 ```
-npm i js-document-editor
+npm i @medicplus/js-document-editor
 ```

 ### Contributing

-To make changes to this project is recommended to run this package inside a docker container using:
+To make changes to this project is recommended to run this package inside a docker container using latest lts node version:

 ```
-docker run -it --rm -v $(pwd):/app node bash
+docker run -it --rm -v $(pwd):/app node:lts bash
 ```

 ## Usage